resilient-roleplay/website/rules/home.md

 - Screenshots or cropped videos are not valid primary evidence.
 - If either side’s audio is missing, the report will be closed.
 - False or spammed tickets may lead to restrictions.

-## Miscellaneous
-- Do not block NPCs, stores, or spawns.
-- AFK farming or macroing is prohibited.
-- Avoid loud or copyrighted audio in public.
-- Do not spam emotes or interrupt RP scenes.
-- Respect event zones and ongoing storylines.

 ## Final Notes